After successfully completing the AdWords Fundamental and the Advanced Search exam, I thought I would share my experiences.

 - Optimization techniques

-- Impact of Quality score / Ad rank on CPC
+- Impact of quality score / ad dank on CPC

-Once you have become an AdWords Professional you are rewarded with a shiny certificate, a profile page and a listing in the Individual Suppliers Directory, which isn’t too bad at all I suppose!
+Once you have become an AdWords Professional you are rewarded with a shiny certificate, and a listing in the Individual Suppliers Directory, which isn’t too bad at all I suppose!

 I personally enjoyed the challenge of the new exam format and becoming a Qualified AdWords professional again and have certainly increased my knowledge in areas that I may have normally overlooked.

-I’d be extremely interested in other people’s thoughts on any of the exams taken so far, so feel free to share your experiences!
+I’d be interested to hear other people’s thoughts on any of the exams taken so far, so feel free to share your experiences!

 * This article was originally written by Stephen Maguire, but has been revised and updated by Matt Loughlin, Head of Paid Search